microsoft/ccf-app-samples/contact-discovery-app/README.md

 /opt/ccf/bin/sandbox.sh --js-app-bundle ./dist/ --initial-member-count $initial_number_of_members --initial-user-count $initial_number_of_users
 ```

-You can find example commands to use against the application in `./test.sh`.
+You can find example usage in `./test.sh`.